EveSeward/Assignment-3/README.md

 ```
 ### Step 3: Data cleanup

 Next, we’ll want to clean up the census data to make it easier to work with.
-This is done by renaming the columns so that we know what attributes they refer to and applying the new column names to the census data frame.
-This is a necessary step as the census data downloaded for this analysis does not contain specific column names.
-GEO UID stands for geographic unique identifier, which is a code assigned to the geographic areas in our census data set.
-The shapefile equivalent of GEO UID is the DA UID (dissemination area unique identifier), which in our dataset consists of 8 characters.
-To maintain consistency between the two geographic identifiers we must remove any ID’s with less than 8 characters from our census data frame.
+A simple way to do this is by applying new column names to the census data frame  so that we know what attributes they refer to.
+"GEO UID" stands for geographic unique identifier, which is a code assigned to the geographic areas in our census data set.
+The shapefile equivalent of GEO UID is the "DA UID" (dissemination area unique identifier), which in our dataset consists of eight characters.
+To maintain consistency between the two geographic identifiers we must remove any ID’s with less than eight characters from our census data frame.
 This process, and the process for renaming the csv columns is shown in the code below:

 ```{r change columns, echo=TRUE, eval=TRUE, warning=FALSE}
 #New column names